Emberex/drewbot/simulator/README.txt

 This html page (bot.html) will simulate a drewbot.

+TODO mouse events are not working on Chrome.
+Works in Firefox.
 TODO add serial interface to accept commands similar to arduino.
 TODO consider allowing the user to add pen up and pen down within a recording/drawing.
 TODO the botEngine.js will need to be moved to an appropriate location for use by node on the raspberry pi.